econchick/roguelynn/_posts/2014-10-14-Im-faking-it.md

 ## How I fake it

 For some reason, women keep coming back to these events hosted through PyLadies.
 So I must be doing something right.
-So how exactly am I "faking" it?
+So how exactly am I “faking” it?
 Essentially, my process is:

 #### Step 1: Break everything.